hollowdoor/bestow/README.md

 **Handling exports properly.**

-You're going to want to export, and send your code to the browser so you want to do this. **Divvy does nothing to help your objects be exposed to the environment so you have to do this yourself.
-Divvy is for making modules static.**
+You're going to want to export, and send your code to the browser so you want to do this. **bestow does nothing to help your objects be exposed to the environment so you have to do this yourself. bestow is for making modules static.**

 ```
 (function(_global){
 "use strict";
 if(typeof module !== 'undefined' && module.exports){
-    var divvy = require('divvy');
+    var bestow = require('bestow');
 }

 var MyObject = {};
 /*My code here*/
 //Check if we're in node.
-if(divvy.running === 'node'){
+if(bestow.running === 'node'){
     module.exports = MyObject;
 }else{
     //Attache my object to the browser instead.